Diseases & Conditions

 Does a leg length difference cause or worsen the curve?

-Do sports activities or heavy book bags cause scoliosis?
+Do sports activities or heavy backpacks cause scoliosis?

-Sports activities or heavy backpacks do not cause scoliosis or make a curve worse.
+Sports activities and heavy backpacks do not cause scoliosis or make a curve worse.
 Heavy backpacks can be related to back pain, however.
 If back pain is present, it is advisable to lighten the load.
 Kids should carry lighter backpacks with the straps over both shoulders.
+Learn more: Backpack Safety

 Is scoliosis related to an injury?